goldstrike77/ansible-role-linux-mongodb/README.md

 * `mongod_arg.maxConns`: The maximum number of simultaneous connections that mongod will accept.
 * `mongod_arg.oplogSizeMB`: The maximum size in megabytes for the replication operation log.
 * `mongod_arg.redactClientLogData`: Prevent writing sensitive data to the diagnostic log by redacting messages of events before they are logged.
+* `mongod_arg.wiredTiger_cacheSizeGB`: Defines the maximum size of the internal cache that WiredTiger will use for all data.
 * `mongod_arg.wiredTiger_checkpointSizeMB`: Checkpoint size.
 * `mongod_arg.wiredTiger_compressors`: Compression library,  snappy / zlib / none.
 * `mongod_arg.wiredTiger_ConcurrentReadTransactions`: Specify the maximum number of concurrent read transactions allowed into the WiredTiger storage engine.